Duke of Edinburgh Awards

 Bronze programme at OSA

-At OSA we are committed to providing students with this opportunity and we have already been successfully running the bronze programme.
-We hope to be able to offer the silver award to year 10 students from September 2024.
+At OSA we are committed to providing students with this opportunity and we have already been successfully running the bronze programme, with you would like to read more about the .
+We working with the approved activity provider East Costal Outdoors.

 How old do I need to be?